Mockingbird (Inez & Charlie Foxx song): Other versions

-Taj Mahal's soulful version on his album Dancing the Blues (1993) features a duet with Etta James.

-Lloyd and Harry sing an a cappella version in the 1994 film Dumb And Dumber.
+The fictional characters Lloyd and Harry sing an a cappella version in the 1994 film Dumb And Dumber.

 Toby Keith reached No. 27 on Hot Country Songs in 2004 with a cover featuring his daughter, Krystal Keith.
 It appears on Keith's album Greatest Hits 2.

-In 2007, Eddie Money remade "Mockingbird" for his album of classic Soul covers Wanna Go Back; he was partnered by his daughter Jesse Money.

-On the television series Blossom, Melissa Manchester and Joey Lawrence — playing mother and son – duet on "Mockingbird" after a solo by Manchester on "Hush Little Baby".

-"Mockingbird" is also performed by characters in the television series Will & Grace and in the comedy films National Lampoon's Vacation (1983).

-American rapper Eminem also used the lullaby "Hush Little Baby" in the lyrics of his single "Mockingbird" from his album Encore (2004).

-In The Simpsons episode "Three Gays of the Condo" (2003), Marge and Homer sing the opening from the Taylor/Simon version of the song after Marge finds a puzzle piece that has Taylor's face that is part of a jigsaw puzzle that the Simpsons put together.
-The same version is again parodied in the 2013 episode "Treehouse of Horror XXIV" by Selma who now has a duet partner in Bart's disembodied head being sewn to her body.

 British singer Dusty Springfield performed the song as a duet with Jimi Hendrix on a 1968 episode of her ITV variety show, It Must Be Dusty.
 No high quality versions appear to have survived to present day, but a viewer's film of the performance has surfaced online.

-In the Close Enough episode "The Canine Guy", Josh sings the Taylor/Simon opening of the song with Dogboy.